Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 Share

-Let’s explore the specific benefits and examples that go along with property maintenance.
-But before we do that, we’ll need to start with something much more basic: What exactly is property maintenance?
+Before we get into that, though, we’ll need to start with something much more basic.
+What exactly is property maintenance?

 What Is Property Maintenance?

-Property maintenance is best defined as any preventive or reactive maintenance action taken to keep a property fully functional and operating in its best condition.
+Property maintenance refers to any preventive or reactive maintenance action taken to keep a property fully functional and operating in its best condition.

 It includes a wide range of responsibilities and requests.
 A few of these might include responding to a tenant’s maintenance requests, maintaining landscaping, servicing and repairing HVAC systems, performing pest control, or even cleaning or painting common areas.
 Safety inspections are also an important component of property maintenance, as malfunctioning equipment (i.e., alarm systems) or unsafe maintenance issues can be a major liability.